userfrosting/learn/07.users/01.user-accounts/docs.md

 ### First and last name

-By default, we require that the user at least specify their first name, but this can be overridden in your Sprinkle's validation schema.
+By default, we require that the user at least specify their first name, but this can be overridden in your Sprinkle's request schema.

 ### Username